Campus Visits: The Breakdown

 Just food for thought.

-Visit at least two colleges.
+Visit at least two colleges/universities.
 Visit as many as your budget and time allows, but at least journey to two of them.
 You have to know your options.
-This is especially crucial if you’re torn about what type of college you want to attend.
+This is especially crucial if you’re torn about what type of school you want to attend.

 How else will you figure out if you dig the vibes of a small, 5,000-student private school versus a 20,000+ mammoth-sized public university?
 I mean, Google can help, but it can only get you so far.